Cultural depictions of dinosaurs: Appeal

 The appeal of dinosaurs, as suggested by author, researcher, and dinosaur enthusiast Donald F. Glut, has multiple factors.
-Dinosaurs were "monsters," yet are safely extinct, allowing for vicarious thrills.
+Non-avian dinosaurs were "monsters," yet are safely extinct, allowing for vicarious thrills.
 They appeal to the imagination, and there are many ways to approach them intellectually.
 Finally, they appeal to adults nostalgic for what they enjoyed as children.
 Children have been particularly drawn to dinosaurs over the years.

-Impact of dinosaur in the society
+Impact of the dinosaur on society

 The scientific discoveries of dinosaurs sometimes led to creation of local museums with positive impact on the local society and economy.
-Some of the best examples are the dinosaurs from Lourinhã Formation that changed the town of Lourinhã, in Portugal famous for the dinosaur eggs.
+Some of the best examples are the dinosaurs from Lourinhã Formation that changed the town of Lourinhã, in Portugal, famous for the dinosaur eggs.
 Found in the Upper Jurassic outcrops of Lourinhã, Portugal, and first published in 1997, the Paimogo dinosaur egg clutch is one of Portugal's most remarkable fossils, with over one hundred eggs preserved in association with embryonic bones, of the allosauroid theropod Lourinhanosaurus.
 However, many questions about it have remained unanswered, even until the present day.
 After its discovery, this extraordinary fossil became the keystone of a small local museum, greatly kick-starting regional tourism, while also holding the fossils in trust for future generations to study.
 More than 20 years later, continually sustained paleontological interest from the public has even given rise to both a highly successful dinosaur theme park in the region and an aspiring UNESCO Geopark.

+In texting and computer technology

+In April 2016, a proposal was submitted to the Unicode Consortium to encode the heads of three dinosaurs considered exemplary, the Tyrannosaurus rex, the Brontosaurus, and the Triceratops, as emoji.
+In the next year, 2017, the Unicode Consortium decided to add two dinosaur emojis to the Unicode and emoji standards: the Tyrannosaurus rex (🦖, at codepoint U+1F996) and a sauropod (🦕, at codepoint U+1F995).